 Gwendolyn Maxine "Gwen" Stacy

-- A-Cup Angst: When Anya Corazón gushes about how awesome Earth-616's Jessica Drew is, Gwen snarks that she is the incarnation of all her body issues.
+- A-Cup Angst: When Anya Corazón gushes about how awesome Earth-616's Jessica Drew is, Gwen snarks that Jess is "the emobdiment of all of [Gwen's] deepest body image issues."

 - All Drummers Are Animals: When venting her frustration, Gwen gets really into it when she's playing.